rholliger/broccoli-react-templates/README.md

 # broccoli-react-templates

-A generic filter for Broccoli that turns react template files into ES6 JavaScript modules that can be imported in React components.
+A generic filter for Broccoli that turns React template files into ES6 JavaScript modules that can be imported in React components.

 ## Installation